 When you’re shoveling your walkways and your shovel handle decides to break, or that snow blower breathes its last breath and you’re ready to head straight to your computer and book a vacation that trades in white snow for white sand.
 Pause.
 Gather yourself.
 Winter is cozy, remember.
 Maybe it’s time to see winter from a new perspective.
 Immerse yourself in its beautiful offerings of places to visit in winter.
 In short, find a Utah state park.

 In that moment of winter-be-damned, your mind wandered to the lure of a white sand getaway, but what about the Caribbean of the Rockies: Bear Lake State Park?
 Have you tried ice fishing?
 Someone said something about staying cozy.
 What about the solitude of a cast iron stove-warmed yurt dropped in Dead Horse Point State Park’s other-worldly scenery?

 Your neighbor’s child just nailed you with a snowball.
-Step back.
+Stay calm.
 Return the favor.
 And then remember this season is beautiful and intriguing.
 Let a Utah state park adventure help remind you.

 Stargazing and Yurts

 Always a place of geological whimsy, Goblin Valley State Park might be even more fascinating in the winter.
 Covered with sandstone goblins and fascinating formations, it’s kind of like trying out winter on Mars.
 This state park was recently granted internationally certified gold-tier dark sky park status, so step out of the warmth of your yurt for a moment of stargazing.
 What’s this about yurts?
 Yes, the park boasts two heated yurts open for reservation.
 Nomadic, whimsical, magical — that’s Goblin Valley.
 Plan a visit to see why it’s a popular place to visit in winter.